-* Central bank chief says SMEs "critical" to tame unemployment
+* Central bank chief says SMEs "critical" to tame

 * Central bank to issue rules to help boost SME lending